-The Edit Keyword Map dialog can be displayed by choosing Edit Databases from the Edit menu, selecting the database you want to edit, then clicking the Edit button.
+The Edit Keyword Map dialog can be displayed by choosing Setup from the Edit tab on the ribbon bar, selecting the database you want to edit, then clicking the Edit button.
 If the Database Viewer is displayed, clicking a button on the viewer's toolbar can also access this dialog.